Here’s how we’re helping keep girls safe

 Our research

 All of our overseas program work is informed by evidence, and we’re always learning.
-Read our latest reports and publications on gender-based violence.
+Read our latest reports and publications on gender-based violence and for adolescent girls in crises.

 Your support can mean girls and young women around the world are free from violence